 - Change position.
 Avoid standing or sitting for long periods of time.

 - Elevate your legs.
 This can help promote circulation.

 - Apply cold compresses to your vulva.
 This might ease your discomfort.

-Vulvar varicosities likely won't affect your mode of delivery.
+In most cases, vulvar varicosities don't interfere with a vaginal delivery.
 These veins tend to have a low blood flow.
-As a result, even if bleeding occurred, it could easily be controlled.
+That means even if they bleed during delivery, it usually can be easily controlled.

-Typically, vulvar varicosities related to pregnancy go away within about six weeks after delivery.
+Typically, vulvar varicosities that form during pregnancy go away by about six weeks after delivery.